thakurhimself/tech-learnings/react.md

 with a ref, but there is no particular event to do it, you might need an Effect.

--> Flushing state updates asynchronously with flushSync
+-> Flushing state updates asynchronously with flushSync Imagine there is list of todos and everytime you add todo, with the help of ref, you try to display last element using scrollIntoView.
+But it won't happen and only shows the second last todo.
+In React, state updates are queued.
+However, here it causes a problem because setTodos does not immediately update the DOM.
+So the time you scroll the list to its last element, the todo has not yet been added.
+This is why scrolling always "lags behind" by one item.
+To fix this issue, you can force React to update ("flush") the DOM synchronously.
+To do this, import *flushSync* from react-dom and wrap the state update into a flushSync call:

+`
+	flushSync(() => {
+		setTodos([...todos, newTodo]);
+	});
+	listRef.current.lastchild.scrollIntoView();
+`

+This will instruct React to update the DOM synchronously right after the code wrapped in flushSync executes.
+As a result, the last todo will already be in the DOM by the time you try to scroll to it.

+-> Best practices for DOM manipulation with refs:
+Refs are an escape hatches.
+You should only use them when you have to "step outside React".
+Common examples of this include managing focus, scroll position, or calling browser APIs that React does not expose.
+If you stick to non-destructive actions like focusing and scrolling, you shouldn't encounter any problems.
+However, if you try to modity the DOM manually, you can risk conflicting with the changes React is making.

+* **Avoid changin DOM nodes managed by React**.
+Modifying, adding children to, or removing children from elements that are managed by React can lead to incosistent visaul results or crashes like above.

+* **You can safely modify parts of the DOM that React has no reason to update**.

 # Hooks list